jmicko/coinbot/docs/ROADMAP.md

 - [x] Add a Podman-based PostgreSQL dev setup.
 - [x] Add a committed local setup guide and/or compose file.
+- [x] Add a local-only cold-start database reset script.
 - [x] Create `server/.env.example` from `server/env` and make the expected dev values explicit.
-- Verify the server can point at a disposable local database.
+- [x] Verify the server can point at a disposable local database.
 - Make sure dev startup cannot accidentally use production credentials.

 ## P0: Database Bootstrap And Migrations

-- Replace manual `database.sql` setup with a real migration runner.
+- [x] Replace manual `database.sql` setup with a real migration runner.
-- Add a `schema_migrations` table.
+- [x] Add a `schema_migrations` table.
-- Create all base tables from a blank database.
+- [x] Create all base tables from a blank database.
-- Move runtime `ALTER TABLE` code into ordered migrations.
+- [x] Move current runtime `ALTER TABLE` code into the baseline migration.
-- Include `messages`, `session`, `subscriptions`, and `market_candles` in the migration path.
+- [x] Include `messages`, `session`, `subscriptions`, and `market_candles` in the migration path.
-- Add seed/default handling for the singleton `bot_settings` row.
+- [x] Add seed/default handling for the singleton `bot_settings` row.
-- Make migrations idempotent at the runner level, not by destructive drops.
+- [x] Make migrations idempotent at the runner level, not by destructive drops.
+- Add automated migration tests for blank and prod-shaped databases.
+- [x] Remove older runtime schema helper functions from the database modules.
 - Keep or generate `database.sql` only as a reference after migrations are working.

 ## P0: Immediate Bugs Found During Orientation

-- `server/modules/database/feedback.js` uses `emitCacheEvent` and `cacheEvents` without importing them.
+- [x] `server/modules/database/feedback.js` uses `emitCacheEvent` and `cacheEvents` without importing them.
-- `deleteFeedback()` in `feedback.js` emits with `userID`, but `userID` is not in scope.
+- [x] `deleteFeedback()` in `feedback.js` emits with `userID`, but `userID` is not in scope.
-- `server/modules/database/settings.js` references `cacheEvents` without importing it.
+- [x] `server/modules/database/settings.js` references `cacheEvents` without importing it.
-- `settings.js` emits `cacheEvents.ALL_USER_SETTINGS_UPDATED`, but that event is not defined.
+- [x] `settings.js` emits `cacheEvents.ALL_USER_SETTINGS_UPDATED`, but that event is not defined.
-- `dbUpgrade()` fails on a blank database because most upgrade helpers assume tables already exist.
+- [x] `dbUpgrade()` fails on a blank database because most upgrade helpers assume tables already exist.
-- `dbUpgrade()` deletes old non-chat messages during startup, which makes migration smoke tests mutate cloned data.
+- [x] `dbUpgrade()` deletes old non-chat messages during startup, which makes migration smoke tests mutate cloned data.
+- [x] Move old non-chat message deletion to a delayed daily server maintenance job.
+- [x] Delay PostgreSQL session-store creation until after migrations so cold-start pruning does not run before the `session` table exists.

 ## P1: Schema Integrity